The A-Z of Oracle Application Express (APEX)

 B is for Batch Processing Engine

-We use this ourselves to carry out data refresh and synchronization processing on the products we develop in-house.
+We use this ourselves to carry out data refresh and synchronisation processing on the products we develop in-house.
 Under the covers it is based on Oracle Database DBMS Jobs capabilities, but the orchestration framework? - all delivered in APEX.

 C is for Chatbot

-It is the technology that every organization is considering as they work to reduce the cost of their customer and staff interactions and deliver next generation service provision.
+It is the technology that every organisation is considering as they work to reduce the cost of their customer and staff interactions and deliver next generation service provision.
 Oracle APEX enables the deployment of both Oracle Chatbots (Oracle Digital Assistant) or third party tools (such as Google DialogFlow, Amazon Alexa skills or other Open Source platform), and provides a simple and effective way to enable Chatbot type solutions into an Oracle environment – check out the blog post on how to deliver this.

 D is for Data Warehousing

 Delivering analytics and reporting solutions will often require an underlying data warehouse to collate and model source data into a reporting schema.
 There are many powerful data warehouse solutions out there from Oracle and others, but they all come at premium cost and overhead.
 We have deployed several reporting solutions that use an Oracle Data Warehouse, orchestrated and controlled via an Oracle APEX User Interface (UI)

 Fig 1.
 A Data Warehouse loading console, developed in Oracle Apex.

 Our friends at https://fxloader.com/ offer a comprehensive solution to enable the automated loading of currency rates into your Oracle ERP platform - delivered using APEX.

 F is for File-based Loader (FBL)